 Option 1: Continue north utilizing the Niagara Gorge Rim Trail which, from the short section I checked out, is a cement base in poor shape that winds through the woods above the Gorge.
 Overlooks and options for exiting out to the Robert Moses Recreation Trail which parallels to the east.

 Option 2: Continuing north utilizing the Robert Moses Recreation Trail which is actually the old southbound roadway of the Robert Moses Pkwy.
 This trail is paved, out in the open and parallels the now divided Robert Moses Pkwy on your right.
 I believe this trail is part of the Shoreline Trail.

 The Robert Moses Recreation Trail; Lower Section; Begins from the junction of Main St and Rainbow Blvd in Niagara Falls.
 The trail heads north coming alongside the Robert Moses Pkwy.
 I haven't checked out this section.

 Plans call for removing 2 miles of the northern portion of Robert Moses Parkway and transforming the four-lane highway, between Findlay Drive and Main Street, back into a park and trail.
+Construction began in 2019.